AdavidGuevara/scrapy-searchWord/README.md

-# Capturando el resultado de una lista de palabras.
+# Capturing the result of a list of words.

-- Se usa el proxy de scrapeops-scrapy-proxy-sdk.
+- The scrapeops-scrapy-proxy-sdk proxy is used.

-#### Nota: Puede ocurrir que haya cierta perdida de datos por los siguientes errores: (HTTP) 500 Internal Server Error, Error 429.
-Para esto se configurar el DOWNLOAD_DELAY en settings.py o agregando time.sleep() en el codigo.
+#### Note: There may be some loss of data due to the following errors: (HTTP) 500 Internal Server Error, Error 429.
+For this, configure the DOWNLOAD_DELAY in settings.